Skip to content

 Terminal window

-# Add label to pods via template (triggers rollout)
+# Add label to pods via the template, which triggers a rollout

 Terminal window